fatih-akgul/wkt_scraper/README.md

     pip install wkt_scraper

-In python code, to look up the word "complicated" from English to English:
+In python code, to look up the word "street" from English to Spanish:

     from scraper import Scraper
-    response = Scraper('en', 'en').scrape('complicated')
+    response = Scraper('en', 'es').scrape('street')

-Currently only English and Turkish are supported.
+Currently only English, Spanish and Turkish are supported.
 Supporting more languages will require additional work and testing.